krasserm/bot-with-plan/simulation/README.md

 The [GPT-4 based planner](planner.py), used for driving [dataset generation](#dataset-generation), is a ReAct-style planner that interacts with these tools.
 The generated trajectories of tool interactions are then converted to a fine-tuning dataset for training smaller, open-source LLMs to mimic the behavior of the GPT-4 based planner.
 See [planner fine-tuning](../train/README.md) for further details on fine-tuning a planner module with the generated dataset.

 Fine-tuned planners can also be [evaluated](#planner-evaluation) in the simulation environment.
-By replacing the GPT-4 based planner with a fine-tuned planner, the agent simulation can be used to evaluate the performance of the fine-tuned planner.
-It can also be used for evaluating an open-source zero-shot planner that has not been fine-tuned on any simulation data.
+By replacing the GPT-4 based planner with a fine-tuned planner, the agent simulation can be used to evaluate the performance of the fine-tuned planner, incl. the effect of [prompt masking](#prompt-masking).
+It can also be used for evaluating an open-source zero-shot planner that has not been fine-tuned on simulation data.

 ### Setup